MadhiasM/TeclastF6ProTabletMode/README.md

     return sqrt(vec[1] * vec[1] + vec[2] * vec[2]);
 }
 ```
 ### Cosine
 - [ ] Use Cosine instead of angle for hysteresis , since it is faster to compute.
 For now angle is fine since it is easier to understand and debug
+### Mount Matrix
+- [ ] Remove apply_mount_matrix from while loop if possible.
+Hardcoding this should be easy by swapping the indices when reading values according to mount matrix.
 ## Robustness
 - [ ] Angle Activation Hysteresis (enable at $-\alpha°$, disable at $+\alpha°$)
 - [x] Enable at values close to 180